-Let me clue you in on a little secret- rhubarb is the ingredient you have been looking for to use in all your spring and summer desserts!
-This rhubarb bar recipe includes layers of delicious buttery shortbread topped with smooth and creamy rhubarb curd.
+These Vegan Rhubarb Bars include layers of delicious buttery shortbread topped with smooth and creamy rhubarb curd.
 Bake it all together and slice into the perfect tasty squares.
-All that’s needed is a dusting of powdered sugar on top to make these Vegan Rhubarb Bars the most delicious vegan dessert of summer!
+All that's needed is a dusting of powdered sugar on top to make this the best vegan rhubarb recipe!

 The bottom layer of these rhubarb squares is based on the dough I used to make my incredibly popular 7 Ingredient Funfetti Cookies.

 All you need is vegan butter, organic sugar, vanilla, all-purpose flour, ground flaxseed, baking powder, a little nut milk, and some salt.
 Once the dough has formed, simply press the dough into an 8*8 baking tray lined with parchment paper and cook for 20 minutes before adding the next layer!